RemedyData/Dahel_Northwind_Traders_Analysis_Internship/README.md

 # Dahel_Northwind_Traders_Analysis_Internship
-Maven Analytics Challenge: I'm working as a BI Developer for Northwind Traders, a global import and export company that specializes in supplying high-quality gourmet food products to restaurants, cafes, and specialty food retailers around the world (*The picture below is gotten from OutSystems Website*).
+Dahel and Consultant Techies Internship: I'm working as a data analyst for Northwind Traders, a global import and export company that specializes in supplying high-quality gourmet food products to restaurants, cafes, and specialty food retailers around the world (*The picture below is gotten from OutSystems Website*).

 ![](https://www.outsystems.com/Forge_CW/_image.aspx/Q8LvY--6WakOw9afDCuuGWJZr_aUfmcmCS7P-ESVEKo=/northwind-db-2023-01-04%2000-00-00-2024-02-26%2009-48-44)